paion-data/astraios/docs/docs/elide/data-model.md

 Attributes vs Relationships
 ---------------------------

-Astraios distinguishes between attributes and relationships in a data model:
+Elide distinguishes between attributes and relationships in a data model:

 1. *Relationships* are links from one model to another.
 They can be traversed directly through the API.
 If the relationship represents a collection, they can also be sorted, filtered, and paginated.
 Relationships must be